 The lack of ability to flex games means what looks a good scheduling choice in August looks pretty awful by October.
 As a result MNF has fallen some way behind Sunday Night Football in the pecking order.

-There have been reports that games can be flexed from Week 12 on in 2021 – but it has to be done with at least 12 days’ notice.
+There have been reports that games can be flexed from Week 12 on – but it has to be done with at least 12 days’ notice.
 Moving a few hours on a Sunday is manageable – moving a game a full day into a work week for most of America has all sorts of knock-on…